andrewrk/groovebasin/doc/protocol.md

 ## Overview

-The Groove Basin protocol allows you to do these things:
+The Groove Basin Protocol allows you to do these things:

  * Authenticate or remain as a guest.
  * Obtain information about the music library, playlists, settings, chat, and